uliska/collaborative-lilypond-editing/README.md

   Next step:
   ----------
-  Establish the shared repository (Colin?
+  - Establish the shared repository (Colin?
 Janek?
+Susan?) - **done**
-Susan?) *- done* Put this project plan into a readme file or similar and upload to the shared repo - *done*
+  - Put this project plan into a readme file or similar and upload to the shared repo - **done**
+  - enter music

   Resources: